 January 1: New Year's Day

 Happy New Year!
-Today, look back on all you've accomplished in the past year, look forward to the personal goals you've set for the new year, and nurse that vicious New Year's Eve party hangover.
+Today, look back on all you've accomplished in the past year, and look forward to what's in store for the new year.
+This is a great day to write down some personal goals for the year.

 02 of 31

 January 2: Swiss Cheese Day

 Not all Swiss cheese has holes, and not all cheese with holes is Swiss.
 Swiss cheese actually comes in several varieties, including American, Emmental, and Gruyere.
 But it's typically sold as the hole-filled, pale yellow cheese.
 Whichever variety you prefer, grab a slice of Swiss today.

 Celebrate women in the music industry on Women Rock!
 Day.
 On this day in 1987, Aretha Franklin was inducted into the Rock and Roll Hall of Fame, marking the first time a woman received that honor.
 So take time today to crank up the tunes of your favorite women musicians and music industry legends.